Muswell Hillbillies: Re-releases

-The album was reissued on CD in 1998 with two previouslн unreleased bonus tracks: "Mountain Woman" and "Kentucky Moon".
+The album was reissued on CD in 1998 with two previously unreleased bonus tracks: "Mountain Woman" and "Kentucky Moon".

 A remastered deluxe edition of Muswell Hillbillies was released in the UK on 7 October 2013, with a bonus CD of alternate takes, and BBC recordings all remastered by Andrew Sandoval and Dan Hersch.

 On 10 November 2014, the album was reissued in the United States as CD/DVD Legacy Edition.
-The CD featured 9 bonus tracks, most of which were taken from the 2013 deluxe edition, while the DVD featured promotional TV performances from the era (previously released in the UK on The Kinks at the BBC box set).
+The CD featured nine bonus tracks, most of which were taken from the 2013 deluxe edition, while the DVD featured promotional TV performances from the era (previously released in the UK on The Kinks at the BBC box set).

-In 2022 Muswell Hillbillies was remastered and reissued with 3 previously unreleased bonus tracks.
+In 2022 Muswell Hillbillies was remastered and reissued with three previously unreleased bonus tracks.

 Artwork

 The front cover picture was taken by Rod Shone in the Archway Tavern, a pub in Archway (more than two miles away from Muswell Hill).
 The back insert picture, showing the band below a signpost giving directions to Muswell Hill, was taken on the small traffic island at the intersection of Castle Yard and Southwood Lane in Highgate.